cms-jet/PFHCDataBase/README.md

 Slides/Results containing the effect of changes in PF Hadron Caliberation

 # textfiles:
-To store all the metadata text files provided by analyzers
+To store all the text files provided by analyzers

 # SQLiteFiles:
 To store .db file correcspinding to the provided text files.
 It can be created from instructions provided in ReadMe file of DBUploadTools/PFHC repositary